orange-cloudfoundry/static-creds-broker/README.md

 # Intro

-This broker is aimed at service providers which would expose an existing service with static credentials.
+This generic service broker is used by service providers to expose one or more services systematically returning static credentials, along with static service catalog.
+A static-creds-broker instance is usually configured to return distinct catalog and binding credentials per service and per service plan.

+Deploying a static-creds-broker instance takes few minutes: configure the static data to be returned, and ``cf push`` the pre-built static-creds-brokers binaries.

 Credentials can be set using env variables (see [manifest.tmpl.yml](https://github.com/Orange-OpenSource/static-creds-broker/blob/master/manifest.tmpl.yml)), using local configuration properties  (see [manifest.tmpl.yaml-config.yml](https://github.com/Orange-OpenSource/static-creds-broker/blob/master/manifest.tmpl.yaml-config.yml)) or by referencing external configuration properties backed in a remote   git repository
 (see [manifest.tmpl.remote-config.yml](https://github.com/Orange-OpenSource/static-creds-broker/blob/master/manifest.tmpl.remote-config.yml)).

-Notice that the default behavior is to get configuration properties from git.
+Notice that the default behavior is to fetch configuration properties from git.
 To disable the default behavior, please set following env variable : SPRING_PROFILES_ACTIVE: native

 Also note that the 2.X static-creds-broker releases are only compatible with **Diego backends** and do not support DEA backends (more details in [issue 27](https://github.com/orange-cloudfoundry/static-creds-broker/issues/27).
 To use static-creds-brokers with DEA backends, please use the latest 1.X branch release such as https://github.com/orange-cloudfoundry/static-creds-broker/tree/v1.3 and the associated 1.X configuration syntax.